Our Armed Forces Community

 As a community, the Armed Forces make an outstanding contribution to society above and beyond their role defending the country and its interests in times of conflict.

-In April 2019, it was estimated there were 1,660 members of the Regular Armed Forces stationed in Herefordshire, which represents a 15% increase since 2012, although not all will be resident in Herefordshire.
-They are predominately Army (95%), Royal Navy/Royal Marines (4%) and RAF (1%).
-In addition, there were 290 civilians employed by the MoD in Herefordshire.
+In April 2023, it was estimated there were 1,750 members of the Regular Armed Forces stationed in Herefordshire, which represents a 6% increase since 2019, although not all will be resident in Herefordshire.
+They are predominately Army (90%), Royal Navy/Royal Marines (7%) and RAF (2%).
+Since 2019, there has been an increase in RAF personnel (25%) and Royal Navy/Royal Marines (54%) but the number of army personnel has remained the same.
+In addition, there were 320 civilians employed by the MoD in Herefordshire, an increase of 9% since 2019.

 There are 9,600 veterans resident in Herefordshire representing 6.1% of Herefordshire’s population, higher than the 3.8% seen nationally.
 The Credenhill, Weobley and Wellington area has the largest veteran population (by proportion and number of veterans) and also has the highest proportion of households (15%) where at least one veteran lives.